resibots/limbo/docs/tutorials/statistics.rst

 Writing your own statistics class
 ----------------------------------
-Limbo only provides generic statistics class.
-Because they are generic, it is often useful to add user-defined statistics class that are specific to a particular experiment.
+Limbo only provides generic statistics classes.
+However, it is often useful to add user-defined statistics classes that are specific to a particular experiment.

 All the statistics functors follow the same template: